-- 1. Notify his/her faculty/clinical instructor of the tardiness at least one hour prior to the start of the class or clinical session. - 2.
-Notify the school or clinical agency of his/her tardiness at least one hour prior to the start of the class or clinical session. - 3.
+- 1. Notify their faculty/ clinical instructor of the tardiness at least one hour prior to the start of the class or clinical session. - 2.
+Notify the school or clinical agency of their tardiness at least one hour prior to the start of the class or clinical session. - 3.
 Submit appropriate documentation for the reason of the tardiness to the faculty/clinical instructor.